List of Batwoman characters: Sophie Moore

 Sophie Moore (portrayed by Meagan Tandy; seasons 1–3) is a military academy graduate turned high-level Crows agent and Kate's estranged ex-girlfriend.
 When they were both threatened expulsion, Sophie decided to sign an agreement denying her sexuality, fearing rejection from everyone including her mother and led to her and Kate's break-up, since Kate wasn't afraid of judgment of being herself.
 In her earlier life with the Crows, Sophie was the one who apprehended Cluemaster thanks to an anonymous tip from Stephanie Brown.
-As season one progresses, Sophie starts to be honest with herself, those closest to her and her sexuality and eventually figures out that Kate is Batwoman.
+Throughout the first season, Sophie starts to be honest with herself, those closest to her and her sexuality and eventually figures out that Kate is Batwoman.

 In season two, Sophie starts to work with the second Batwoman when it came to the False Face Society.
 She figures out that Ryan was Batwoman and notes this during the mission to find Cluemaster.
 After resigning due to Russell Tavaroff's insubordination, Sophie informs Jacob to review the evidence of him shooting Luke.
 After Jacob Kane shuts down Crows Security, Sophie commends him on this action.
 When Black Mask instigates a riot, Sophie stayed by a wounded Mayor Michael Akins until the paramedics arrived.
-Following the defeat of Black Mask and the removal of "Circe" from Kate's body, Sophie has one final moment with Kate before she leaves Gotham to visit her father, visit Supergirl, and search for Bruce.
+Following the defeat of Black Mask and the removal of Circe from Kate's body, Sophie has one final moment with Kate before she leaves Gotham to visit her father, visit Supergirl, and search for Bruce.